arhh/linux-installer-media-creator/README.md

 # linux-installer-media-creator
-A script which executes a number of commands, typically used in macOS for creating bootable Linux installer media.
+A script which executes a number of commands typically used in macOS for creating bootable Linux installer media.

 ## Important:
 I am not responsible for any loss/corruption of data/devices when this program is used, use at your own risk.
 To this end, make sure you **pass the correct device** as the "target-device" argument.